Solo Female Travel in Iran: how to travel to Iran as a woman

 The food, the people, the beautiful architecture, the mountains.
 Do you need more reasons for travelling to Iran as a woman?
 Read some of my posts on Iran’s beautiful cities such as Isfahan, Shiraz, Yazd, Tabriz and Qazvin.
 If you love nature you can check my posts on Masuleh, Alamut valley or Iran’s Kurdistan.

-The books of Bruni Prasske are also a good read for solo female travellers that plan to go to Iran.
+If you speak german, the books of Bruni Prasske are also a good read for solo female travellers that plan to go to Iran.

 While I arranged everything on the spot I can understand if you would like to plan things ahead of your trip. especially if you are travelling as a woman to Iran.
 Unfortunately, because of the sanctions most regular sites like booking and Airbnb can not book things in Iran.